beremm14/EazyFreez/README.md

 # EazyFreez

-Software for daily measuring the temperature of a freezer
+This software monitors the temperatures of my freezers.